Dr Tavakoli’s Philosophy on post-pregnancy makeover / mummy makeover

 1. Breast Enhancement (Implants & Lift procedures)

-Dr Tavakoli says the degree of change women experience in their breasts depends on whether they have breastfed and the duration of their breastfeeding.
-‘The more a woman has breastfed, the more dramatic the changes that occur in her breasts usually are,’ he explains.
+Dr Tavakoli says the degree of change women experience in their breasts can depends on whether they have breastfed and the duration of their breastfeeding.
+"The more a woman has breastfed, the more dramatic the changes that occur in her breasts usually are" he explains.

-According to Dr Tavakoli, most women opt for a breast augmentation procedure when they want to improve the appearance of their breasts.
-However, if there is no change to the volume of the breast, a breast lift might suffice.
-Other women might require both a breast reduction and lift procedure to obtain the shape they desire.
+According to Dr Tavakoli, many women post pregnancy and/or breastfeeding opt for a breast augmentation procedure to improve the appearance of their breasts.
+For women who have experienced a descend of the breast tissue and some volume loss, a breast lift may be combined with breast augmentation.
+If there is no change to the volume of the breast, a breast lift might suffice.
+Other women might require both breast remodelling with fat to obtain the shape they desire.

 2. Abdominoplasty (Tummy tuck)